 During mandatory checks Colorado Parks and Wildlife will extract and collect a small tooth located just behind either upper canine tooth.
 This tooth is sent to a lab for age determination.
 Hunters can help by making sure that the head is not frozen during the mandatory check and that the jaw is propped open before rigor sets in.
 Mountain lion and bear age data is provided online so hunters can look up the age of their harvested animal by seal number.
 This is the only way for hunters to find this information.
 For privacy reasons, hunter’s names are not posted.

-Bear age results for the prior year are typically posted by late May or early June.
-Lion age results for the prior year are typically posted before the end of July.
-See right-hand table for results.
+Bear and Lion age results for the prior year are typically posted by late July or early August.

 The results also include some animals that died as road-kills and other forms of mortality.
 The age is reported as an age class.
 This means a 0 = cub or kitten, 0 to about 9 months old, 1 = about 10 to 18 months old, 2 = about 1.5 years to 2.5 years old, and so on.

 The latest 5 years of statistics will be maintained on the website.
 For older statistics, please make a request using the AskCPW form.

 These moose tooth cementum age estimates are in addition to the ones posted below for Grand, Summit, and Larimer counties.
 Age estimates can be located by CWD Head Tag number or the last 5 digits of the hunter's CID.

 Bull and cow moose hunters in GMUs 18, 181, 27, 28, 37 & 371 who participated in submitting teeth can check the links below for age results.

 Bull elk hunters in GMUs 7, 8, 9, 19, 191 & 20 who participated in submitting teeth during the fall can check the links below for age results.